-- a) Provide sufficient containers for waste. - b) Ensure that there are enough containers with fixed funnels to collect used oil. - c) Provide recognisable containers for oil filters and cleaning rags; collect separately. - d) Make arrangements with tyre providers to remove used tyres from the venue.
-If this is not possible, and the organiser is unable to provide facilities for the storage and disposal of used tyres in accordance with local regulations, the competitors and teams must be advised that it is their responsibility to retain used tyres. - e) Provide and maintain sufficient and clean sanitation, with proper provisions for waste and water, for both men and women. - f) If cleaning of motorcycles is allowed, a special wash area designed to ensure the ground is not polluted must be provided in accordance with the rules of the discipline concerned.
+- a) Provide sufficient containers for waste.
+The organiser must provide containers for disposal of personal protection equipment (PPE) in accordance with national regulations.
+The organiser is required to inform the participants of the correct method of disposal for the PPE and to draw their attention to any relevant local regulations. - b) Ensure that there are enough containers with fixed funnels to collect used oil. - c) Provide recognisable containers for oil filters and cleaning rags; collect separately. - d) Make arrangements with tyre providers to remove used tyres from the venue.
+If this is not possible, and the organiser is unable to provide facilities for the storage and disposal of used tyres in accordance with local regulations, the competitors and teams must be advised that it is their responsibility to retain used tyres.

+- e) Provide and maintain sufficient and clean sanitation, with proper provisions for waste and water, for both men and women. - f) If cleaning of motorcycles is allowed, a special wash area designed to ensure the ground is not polluted must be provided in accordance with the rules of the discipline concerned.